Nixtla/statsforecast/README.md

 ## 📃 References

-*  The `auto_arima` model is based (translated) from the R implementation included in the [forecast](https://github.com/robjhyndman/forecast) package developed by Rob Hyndman.
+*  The `AutoARIMA` model is based (translated) from the R implementation included in the [forecast](https://github.com/robjhyndman/forecast) package developed by Rob Hyndman.
-*  The `ets` model is based (translated) from the R implementation included in the [forecast](https://github.com/robjhyndman/forecast) package developed by Rob Hyndman.
+*  The `ETS` model is based (translated) from the R implementation included in the [forecast](https://github.com/robjhyndman/forecast) package developed by Rob Hyndman.

 ## Contributors ✨